Requirements

 UW–Madison uses “DARS” to document a student's progress toward the completion of their degree, including any additional majors and certificates.
 A DARS (Degree Audit Reporting System) report shows all the requirements for completing a degree and, against courses that are planned or completed, shows the requirements that have been met, and those that are unmet.
 A report can offer suggestions about courses that may be taken to meet specific requirements and can assist in the academic planning and enrollment process.
 Students can access a DARS report in the Course Search & Enroll app or Student Center via My UW.

 DARS also has a "what-if" function.
-This feature makes it possible to request a DARS report as if pursuing another program, major or certificate.
+This feature makes it possible to request a DARS report as if pursuing another program, major, or certificate.
 It is an excellent tool if considering a new or additional area of study.
-School of Education students in a pre-professional classification such as Pre-Elementary (PRE), or Pre-Kinesiology should request a "what if" DARS report of their professional program of interest.
+School of Education students in a pre-professional classification such as Pre-Elementary (PRE) or Pre-Kinesiology should request a "what if" DARS report of their professional program of interest.

-More information on how to request a DARS report is available on the registrar’s website.
+More information on how to request a DARS report is available on the Office of the Registrar’s website.

-DARS is not intended to replace student contact with academic advisers.
+DARS is not intended to replace student contact with academic advisors.
 It creates more time in an advising appointment to discuss course options, research opportunities, graduate school, or issues of personal interest or concern to students.

-DARS is used as the document of record for degree program, major and certificate completion in the School of Education.
+DARS is used as the document of record for degree program, major, and certificate completion in the School of Education.

 Bachelor of Fine Arts: Art - Graphic Design Named Option